LittleZen/Cyberpunk2077-Patch-Easy-Installer/readme.md

 - [x] Released Easy Patcher v2.0
 - [x] Released yamashi patch v0.7.2
 - [x] New HUD (Now you can directly manage the settings through the tool)
-- [x] Tool will now automatically detect (after the first time) the path of CP2077, and don't ask you (all time) to re-insert the path
+- [x] Tool will now automatically detect (after the first time) the path of CP2077, and won't ask to re-insert the path
 - [x] You can now directly open the json file (for manually manage the settings or for check it)
 - [x] "About" now correctly redirect all to this thread
 - [x] Some minor visual effects added